Eight U.S. states cast ballots on biggest voting day since coronavirus pandemic

-WASHINGTON (Reuters) - Eight states and the District of Columbia hold primary elections on Tuesday, the biggest test yet of officials’ readiness to manage a surge of mail ballots and the safety risks of in-person voting during the coronavirus outbreak.
+WASHINGTON (Reuters) - Eight states and the District of Columbia are holding primary elections on Tuesday, the biggest test yet of officials’ readiness to manage a surge of mail ballots and the safety risks of in-person voting during the coronavirus outbreak.

 The largest day of balloting since the pandemic began will serve as a dry run for the Nov.
 3 general election, offering a glimpse of the challenges ahead on a national scale if that vote is conducted under a lingering threat from COVID-19.

+The voting in Tuesday’s elections could be complicated in some areas by massive protests following the death of an African-American man in police custody in Minnesota last week.
+Philadelphia’s mayor said a city curfew would not be enforced until 30 minutes after polls close, and voters and poll workers in Washington will be exempt from that city’s curfew, the mayor said.

-Four of the states voting on Tuesday - Pennsylvania, Indiana, Maryland and Rhode Island - delayed their nominating contests from earlier in the year to avoid the worst of the outbreak that has killed more than 104,000 people in the United States.
+Four of the states voting on Tuesday - Pennsylvania, Indiana, Maryland and Rhode Island - delayed their nominating contests from earlier in the year to avoid the worst of the coronavirus outbreak that has killed more than 104,000 people in the United States.

 All of the states, which also include Iowa, Montana, New Mexico and South Dakota, have encouraged or expanded mail-in balloting as a safe voting alternative.